Egg Banking & Fertility Preservation

 For how long can the eggs remain frozen?

-Theoretically, egg or embryos may be frozen indefinitely, as no biological activity takes place during cryopreservation.
-In medical literature, the longest reported time for an embryo to be frozen, thawed and result in a viable healthy delivery is twelve years.
-Freezing and thawing protocols continue to improve, making it possible that eggs/embryos frozen more recently may have even better outcomes.
+Theoretically, egg or embryos could also be frozen indefinitely, as no biological activity takes place during cryopreservation.
+In medical literature, the longest reported time for an embryo to be frozen, thawed and end in a viable healthy delivery is twelve years.
+Freezing and thawing protocols still improve, making it possible that eggs/embryos frozen more recently may have even better outcomes.

 How do you use frozen eggs to achieve pregnancy?

-Once you are ready to start a family with your partner / husband, you will be prepared for a recipient cycle with medications to prepare your uterine lining.
-Your eggs will be thawed and fertilized using the ICSI (Intracytoplasmic Sperm Injection) technique with your partner / husband’s sperm.
+Once you’re able to start a family together with your partner / husband, you’ll be prepared for a recipient cycle with medications to organize your uterine lining.
+Your eggs are going to be thawed and fertilized using the ICSI (Intracytoplasmic Sperm Injection) technique together with your partner / husband’s sperm.
 The embryo transfer will then be planned after 2 or 3 days.

 Is egg freezing safe?